 The Avaya 9600 Series of desk phones is designed to improve collaboration in the enterprise.
 The phones feature excellent acoustics and touch-screen access to web-based applications, calendars, directories and other productivity tools.

-9601a SIP only device for use in desktops and public areas
+Models in the series9601a SIP only device for use in desktops and public areas

 9608 fully functional phone with 8 line access.
 Also available with contact center features